Ridham-Shah-25/Boston-Housing/README.md

 Target Variable-MEDV- Median value of owner-occupied homes in $1000's

 # Conclusion
-We have implemented 3 models for House Price Prediction-Linear Regression,SVM Regressor,Random Forest Regressor.Their R2 Scores are-
+We have implemented 3 models for House Price Prediction-Linear Regression,SVM Regressor,Random Forest Regressor.Their Accuracies are-

-* Linear Regression-0.7417818906824027
+* Linear Regression-74.17%
-* SVM Regressor-0.8518907744570283
+* SVM Regressor-85.18%
-* Random Forest Regressor-0.8733895298130578
+* Random Forest Regressor-87.33%

 We can see that Random Forest Regressor Model has the highest R2 score and thus provides the highest accuracy for Boston House Prediction for the given features.